joshhmckee/Quant-Notes/MergerArbitrage.md

 - Fraud or misrepresentations discovered
 ###
 - Potential acquirers sometimes enter into a letter of intent before signing a formal merger agreement.
+- The only real merger arb occurs when the arber enters the position after a definitive agreement has been signed between the target and the acquirer.